-These invocations occur only if the routing program on the requesting region has specified that it should be reinvoked on the target region:
+These invocations occur only if the routing program on the requesting region has specified that it must be called again on the target region:

 - 1. When the activation starts on the target region (that is, when the transaction that implements the activity starts). - 2.
 If the routed activation (transaction) ends successfully. - 3.
 If the routed activation (transaction) abends.